 Other Vaginal Procedures:

-Hymenoplasty is a surgical procedure that repairs the hymen by suturing the remains of the ruptured hymen from a previous sexual experience, or strenuous athletic activity.
-This procedure is popular among strict Islamic women and women of other religions that insist brides must be virgins before marriage.
-The procedure can also heighten sexual satisfaction because the vaginal walls are tightened.
+Hymenoplasty is a surgical procedure that repairs the hymen by suturing the remains of the ruptured hymen from a previous sexual experience, or strenuous athletic activity The procedure can also heighten sexual satisfaction because the vaginal walls are tightened.

 Reducing the length and protrusion of the clitoral hood and clitoris is a surgical procedure that reduces the size of the clitoris.
 Some women are very self conscious about the projection of the clitoris because they feel like they have a small penis.